jleberle/syllabi/2022 - Summer/SU22 1103 Online.md

 Dr. Jared Eberle\
 <jared.eberle@okstate.edu>\
-Office Hours: Appointments Gladly Given\
+Office Hours: Appointments Gladly Given

-**Scheduling Note**: I will only be available via email during the first week of the semester.
+**Scheduling Note**: I will only be available via email during the first week of the semester and will be on European time, so expect delays in email replies.
 After the first week please do not hesitate to email to schedule a zoom meeting to discuss issues related to the course.

+**Mandatory Reporting Notice**: All communications are kept confidential except in two circumstances.
+As a University employee I am required by law to report statements of self harm and sexual violence.
+Under Title IX I must inform the University of all reports of sexual violence regardless of circumstances or requests to not report.
+The University has confidential reporters who can assist you if you do not want the information reported to the University.
+Students who wish to take this option should contact the OSU victim advocates at 405-564-2129 or email advocate@okstate.edu.

+## Resources

+- [LASSO Center](https://universitycollege.okstate.edu/lasso/): Tutoring and academic support coaches
+- [OSU Counseling](https://ucs.okstate.edu): University Counseling including emergency support options
+- [Victim Support Services](https://1is2many.okstate.edu/find-support/support-for-victims/index.html): Sexual violence support and reporting information.

 # Course Description